Probing Primordial Black Hole Formation from Domain Wall Isocurvature Perturbations: Constraints and Implications: Acknowledgments

 \section{Acknowledgments}

-BQL is supported in part by Zhejiang Provincial Natural Science Foundation of China under Grant No.~LQ23A050002.
-CWC is supported in part by the National Science and Technology Council under Grant No.~NSTC-111-2112-M-002-018-MY3.
+BQL is supported in part by the National Natural Science Foundation of China under Grant No.~12405058 and No.~12575082 and by the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LQ23A050002.
+CWC is supported in part by the National Science and Technology Council under Grant Nos.~NSTC-111-2112-M-002-018-MY3 and 114-2112-M-002-020-MY3.
 TL is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Project No.~12275333 supported by the National Natural Science Foundation of China, by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No.~YJKYYQ20190049, and by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No.~112311KYSB20210012.